mpostol/OPC-UA-OOI/Networking/SemanticData/README_EthernetMapping.md

 The format of a MAC address is six groups of hexadecimal digits, separated by hyphens (e.g. 01-23-45-67-89-ab).
 An application may also accept host names and/or IP addresses if it provides means to resolve it to a MAC address (e.g. DNS and Reverse-ARP).

-> NOTE: the above mentioned addressing parameters are not mapped to any of the PubSub `NetworkMessage` parameters.
+> **NOTE 4**: the above mentioned addressing parameters are not mapped to any of the PubSub `NetworkMessage` parameters.
 In other word there is no semantic relationship with the OPC UA and, therefore, the parameters must be provided separately by the application configuration.

 According to this mapping, the `UADP NetworkMessage` structures are transparently transported as the payload of the Ethernet frame.
 For OPC UA Ethernet the MaxNetworkMessageSize plus additional headers shall be limited to an Ethernet frame size of 1522 Bytes.

+> **NOTE #5**: some definitions of parameters duplicate definition in independent normative standards.
+To avoid conflicts these definitions must be recognized as redundant and removed from the Part 14 document.

 ## Conclusion

 - OPC UA and Ethernet are unrelated, i.e. there is no semantic relationship between both
 - OPC UA Pub/Sub is recognized as an Internet technology, but the Ethernet mapping only makes sense for a VLAN constrained broadcast domain (local network segment)
 - OPC UA PubSub over the TSN is a misleading term because each protocol can be transported over this particular Ethernet dialect
-- Time Sensitive Network doesn’t mean real time – it means no jitter (it improves deterministic communication)
+- Time Sensitive Network doesn’t mean real-time – simplifying it means no jitter (it improves deterministic communication)
 - The proposed mappings are not compliant with the [IEEE 802][802] specification because the mentioned services are defined in the layer that is located above the Ethernet and applies to Bridged Networks in general

 ## See also